Top 10 Busiest Airports in the World

 Key Features

-• Passenger Traffic: The airport handles over 72.2 million passengers annually.
+• Passenger Traffic: DFW Airport serves over 87.8 million passengers annually.

 Closing In